 I have used and guided with these GLX and Kingpin combos many times, and it is an excellent high-end Centerpin combo setup that would make any Centerpin angler very happy.

 Of course, there are also custom rods and other rod brands, and everyone will have their favorite, but these rods and reels are what I’ve used, tested, and recommend.

 All of the above Centerpin rod and reel combos are for anglers that fish average-sized great lakes rivers or large inland trout rivers.

-If you fish very large great lakes rivers like the Niagara river or you fish the very large rivers found on the West coast then these combos might not be the best Centerpin rod and reel combos for you.
+If you fish in very large great lakes rivers like the Niagara River or you fish the very large rivers found on the West Coast, then these combos might not be the best Centerpin rod and reel combos for you.

 The reels are OK for bigger rivers but the rods will need to be upgraded to stronger rods for heavier lines and bigger fish in faster flows.

 I have not seen a packaged Centerpin combo suitable for west coast rivers so you will need to build your own combo.